ticmyvom/fav_quotes/README.md

 #### 9. My goal in coversation is to understand the human being before me, no matter who they are or what their position is.
 ###### Lex Fridman, before interviewing Mark Zuckerberg.

+#### 10. I don't care what anything was designed to do, I care about what it can do.
+###### Lock Picking Lawyer quoted Gene Kranz during his keynote presentation for SAINTCON